 3. Theology on Tap: The is a Fellowship Group that is meeting on the first Tuesday of the month at Brag N Rights at 7:00pm.
 This group shares questions about the bible or topics of the day and seeks a Lutheran Christian’s approach to answer.

 6. OWLS: (Older but Wiser Lutherans) A Fellowship Group for those who are over 55.
 To begin the group will meet on the 4th Thursday of the month for supper at a location which will be announced ahead of time.
 The group also meets on the 2nd Wednesday afternoon of each month for a social opportunity — scheduled for 3:30pm so as to take advantage of the Mid-Week Meal & Program to follow.

-9. Prayer Team: A Support and Service Group that will steward the congregation’s prayer list.
+7. Prayer Team: A Support and Service Group that will steward the congregation’s prayer list.
 The PT will also be present to pray over specific meetings of the church where decisions that shape the future of our ministry are discussed, i.e. council and the annual meeting.
 This will be done so that these groups will know that they are being prayed for and so that the church will know that the Spirit is invoked in all of our decision making.

 8. Women’s Fellowship: A long-standing organization for women who meet to study the Bible and share an hour or so of conversation, as well.
 Our offerings serve to provide the funds for quilting material for Lutheran World Relief and furnishings in the church and to go toward worthy causes in the ELCA and locally.
 There are two circles; the Dorcas Circle, which meets on the third Tuesday of most months at 9:00 am and the Miriam/Ruth Circle, which meets on the third Thursday of most months at 2:00 pm at SilverRidge Assisted Living Center.